deiger/AirCon/README.md

 | t_temp_eight     |           | OFF, ON                                | Eight heat mode                       |
 | t_temp_heatcold  |           | OFF, ON                                | Fast cool heat                        |
 | t_work_mode      |           | FAN, HEAT, COOL, DRY, AUTO             | Work mode                             |

+## SmartThings support

+I have built a groovy script to enable SmartThings integration with the Air Conditioner, through the control server above.
+It currently implements the main functionality (turn on/off, AC mode, fan speed, dimmer etc.).

+The groovy file is available [here](devicetypes/deiger/hisense-air-conditioner.src/hisense-air-conditioner.groovy), for download and installation through the [Groovy IDE](https://graph.api.smartthings.com).
+As I'm continuously improving this script, it would be more efficient to use the IDE's github integration, in order to stay up-to-date.